primer3-org/primer3/README.txt

 calculation.
 (New in v.
 1.1.0, added by Maido Remm and Triinu Koressaar)

-A value of 1 (recommended) directs primer3 to use the salt correction formula in the paper [SantaLucia JR (1998) "A unified view of polymer, dumbbell and oligonucleotide DNA nearest-neighbor thermodynamics", Proc Natl Acad Sci 95:1460-65
+A value of 1 (*RECOMMENDED*) directs primer3 to use the salt correction formula in the paper [SantaLucia JR (1998) "A unified view of polymer, dumbbell and oligonucleotide DNA nearest-neighbor thermodynamics", Proc Natl Acad Sci 95:1460-65